cornelius/pixelist/README.md

 pixel matrix and learn or experiment with programming techniques such as TDD.
 If you find creative use for it, please
 [let me know](mailto:schumacher@kde.org).

+## Running in docker

+There is a Dockerfile you can use to build a container in which you can run pixelist.
+Build the container by executing a command like

+    docker build -t pixelist .

+Then run the container with

+    docker run -t pixelist

+This will execute the default command which runs the game of life.

+To execute another command run it with a command such as

+    docker run pixelist bin/pixelist -p examples/life.pixels show